proletariatgames/CUDLR/README.md

 * Command history
 * Standard text-entry shortcuts (ctrl-a, ctrl-e, etc)
 * Uses standard HTML/CSS for layout
+* Supports displaying of context specific colored messages

 How do I use CUDLR?
 ----
 * Download the unitypackage from github or the [Unity Asset Store](https://www.assetstore.unity3d.com/#/content/12294) and import it in to your project.
 * Create an empty GameObject in the scene and add the CUDLR->Server component.
+* To use message coloring, on the empty GameObject containing the Server script, update the "Message Colors" array to define the colors used by your game's logging.
+Both Name and Color for each element should be defined, and Name should be unique for each color.
 * Set the port on the component (default value is 55055).
 * Add the CUDLR.Command attribute to your code.
 * Run the game and connect to http://localhost:55055 with your browser.